jhipster/generator-jhipster/.github/ISSUE_TEMPLATE/BUG_REPORT_JDL.md

 ---
-name: 💥 Report an issue using `jhipster info`
+name: 💥 Report an issue using one or more Application JDLs
 about: Report a problem with JHipster itself.
 ---

 <!--
 - Please follow the issue template below for bug reports.
 - If you have a support request rather than a bug, please use [Stack Overflow](http://stackoverflow.com/questions/tagged/jhipster) with the JHipster tag.
--
 - If this is a potential security issue, please read our security policy and contact us privately first: https://github.com/jhipster/generator-jhipster/security/policy
 -->